yewstack/yew/website/versioned_docs/version-0.20/advanced-topics/server-side-rendering.md

 :::caution

-Server-side rendering is currently experiemental.
+Server-side rendering is currently experimental.
 If you find a bug, please file an issue on [GitHub](https://github.com/yewstack/yew/issues/new?assignees=&labels=bug&template=bug_report.md&title=).

 :::